Pete Loeffler

-Peter Loeffler (/lɛf.lɚ/ LEF-ler; born October 19, 1976) is an American singer, songwriter, and musician.
-He is the lead vocalist, guitarist, and songwriter of the metal band Chevelle alongside his brother, drummer Sam Loeffler, who are the only continuous original members of the band.
+Peter Loeffler (/lɛf.lɚ/ LEF-ler; born October 19, 1976) is an American musician.
+He is the lead vocalist, guitarist, and songwriter of the rock band Chevelle alongside his brother, drummer Sam Loeffler, who are the only continuous original members of the band.

 Pete, Sam, and bassist Joe Loeffler formed Chevelle in 1995.
 Joe left the band in 2005, later being replaced with their brother-in-law Dean Bernardini.

 Chevelle has released ten studio albums.

 Early life

-Loeffler started off in music when he started taking piano lessons in his family at seven years old.
+Loeffler grew up in a Catholic family.
+He started off in music when he started taking piano lessons in his family at seven years old.

 Career

 Pete and his two brothers formed Chevelle in 1995.
 The band's name came from the band members' passion for fast cars.
 It was also a car their father liked, the Chevrolet Chevelle.
 They released their first album, Point #1, in 1999.
 They later signed a 20-year contract with Epic Records.
 Since then, they have released nine studio albums under Epic.
 On October 8, 2012, while performing a show in Tucson, Arizona, Loeffler fell off the stage, which injured his knee and caused swelling.
 The show continued after a brief intermission and Pete later went to the hospital where it was revealed that he did not break any bones.
 In a March 17, 2021, interview with Loudwire, Loeffler stated that despite the band selling over six million albums, they haven't gotten any money out of it.
 The money all went back to Epic.
-He blames it on signing a bad contract early on in his career.
-Their tenth album, which is expected to release in 2025, will not be under the record label.
+He blames it on signing a bad contract early on in his career; Their tenth album - released in 2025 - was solely produced by Pete Loeffler.